victorctin/victorctin/README.md

 ## 🏢 Professional Experience

-- **IT Manager at Uniform** (Sep 2010 - Dec 2023): Managed all aspects of the company's IT infrastructure, enhancing processes, and ensuring data security.
+- **IT Analyst at Uniform** (Sep 2010 - Dec 2023): Managed all aspects of the company's IT infrastructure, enhancing processes, and ensuring data security.

 ## 📚 I'm Interested In